angellineeee/addressbook-level2/doc/UserGuide.md

 > be seen using the `viewall` command.
 >
 > Persons can have any number of tags (including 0)
+>
+> A person address is further save into block, street, unit number and postal code.

 Examples:
 * `add John Doe p/98765432 e/johnd@gmail.com a/John street, block 123, #01-01`